Jumarogu/PlaylistWFriends/README.md

 # Descripción

-Playlist with friends es una aplicación que te permite crear una lista de reproducción en Spotify para que todos los que estén inscritos en la lista puedan disfrutarla.
-La aplicación crea la lista de reproducción según las preferencias de música de las personas que se unen.
-La aplicación también proporciona información interesante sobre las preferencias de tu amigo en la música.
+Playlist with friends is an app that allows you to create a playlist on Spotify so that everyone that is enrolled to the playlist can enjoy it.
+The app creates the playlist based on the music preferences of people that is joined.
+The app also provides interesting information about your friend’s preferences on music.

-# Tabla de Contenidos
+# Table of Content

-1. Instalación
+1. Installation
-2. Uso
+2. Usage
-3. Contribuciónes
+3. Contributions
-4. Creditos
+4. Credits
-5. Licencia
+5. License

-# 1. Instalación
+# 1. Installation

 ## Initial requirements